Compliance and Enforcement Policy for designated projects subject to the Impact Assessment Act

 Continuing offences

-Under section 146 of the IAA, if an offence of contravening section 7, subsection 129(1) or 135(2) or section 142, or an offence under paragraph 144(1)(b), is committed or continued on more than one day, it constitutes a separate offence for each day on which it is committed or continued.
+If an offence is committed or continued on more than one day, it constitutes a separate offence for each day on which it is committed or continued.

 Notice to shareholders

-If a corporation that has shareholders is convicted of an offence under this Act, the court must make an order directing the corporation to notify its shareholders, in the manner and within the time directed by the court, of the facts relating to the commission of the offence and of the details of the punishment imposed.
+If a corporation, that has shareholders, is convicted of an offence under the IAA, the court must make an order directing the corporation to notify its shareholders, in the manner and within the time directed by the court, of the facts relating to the commission of the offence and of the details of the punishment imposed.

-What enforcement information the Agency discloses to the public
+What enforcement information IAAC discloses to the public

-The Agency makes public the following information on its website in order to promote accessibility and accountability while respecting the principles and requirements of the Access to Information and Privacy Acts:
+IAAC makes public the following information on its website in order to promote public awareness, transparency and accountability while respecting the principles and requirements of the Access to Information Act and Privacy Act:

 - annual summary of numbers of on-site and off-site inspections conducted by enforcement officers during a given fiscal year;